 Sailing, swimming, gardening, DIY, reading, handcrafts, cooking.

-A member of Dorset Police Authority since 1999, currently Vice-Chair of its Audit, Resources & Continuous Improvement Committee (ARCIC).
+Appointed to Dorset Police Authority in 1999, serving Vice-Chair of its Audit, Resources & Continuous Improvement Committee (ARCIC) until 2011.

 Appointed to Dorset Fire Authority in 2011, serving as its Vice-Chairman since 2012.

 Appointed a UK delegate to the EU Committee of the Regions in December 2009, sitting as a permanent alternate member on the Commission for Natural Resources (NAT).